biitez/Biitez/README.md

 My native language is Spanish, but I commonly speak English to many people on the internet.

-In my spare time I make tools for cracked.to and when I'm not programming, I watch Netflix, I play osu! , rocket league or Minecraft.
+In my spare time I make tools for <a href="https://cracked.to/bnja">cracked.to</a> and when I'm not programming, I watch Netflix, I play osu! , rocket league or Minecraft.

 <h3>PGP (Pretty Good Privacy)</h3>